FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 A comprehensive, authoritative, and frequently updated dataset of ISO 3166-1 country codes provided by FactBase.io.
 This open-source dataset ensures you have access to the most current country codes and related information for your applications.

+A **comprehensive**, **authoritative**, and **frequently updated** dataset of ISO 3166-1 country codes provided by [FactBase.io](https://factbase.io).
+This open-source dataset ensures you have access to the most current country codes and related information for your applications.

+🔒 **Guaranteed Consistency:** Our data structure and naming conventions remain **unchanged**, ensuring seamless integration into your projects.

+🗓️ **Regular Updates:** Updated **every 14 days**, so you always have the latest country codes at your fingertips.

+✅ **Guaranteed Accuracy:** We provide **accurate** and reliable data, maintained with precision to support your application's integrity.

 ## Table of Contents

 - [Features](#features)